-We are based in Melbourne, Australia and see clients face-to-face at the 28 by Sam Wood Headquarters in Brighton.
+We are based in Melbourne, Australia and see clients face-to-face at our clinic in Sandringham.

-We have Skype and phone options available and have an international client base.
+We have virtual (FaceTime and phone) options available and have an international client base.
 For consultation and programs, please book here.

 Not strictly, but I think you will find our “JERF” approach to be more than suitable.
 We just don’t subscribe to dietary labels.
 Read more in “Why I love Paleo but don’t label my approach as such“.